 MudBay has several locations including Tacoma, Puyallup, Sumner and University Place so you’re sure to come across one while in Pierce County.
 Your dog will love the smells in here and only hopes you will stop at the treat bins to get him a handful of snacks.

-Dog Daze is a small and locally owned pet supply shop in the americana-feel downtown part of Puyallup.
+Dog Daze is a small and locally owned pet supply shop in the Americana-feel downtown part of Puyallup.
 Walk in this shop to be greeted by a friendly face and pick out healthy treats for your pup.

-You can get lost in Bass Pro Shop with your dog as you navigate through over 100,000 sq ft of store.
+You can get lost in Bass Pro Shop with your dog as you navigate through over 100,000 sq ft of the store.
 Pick up some camping gear for a future trip with your hound or just enjoy looking at the giant fish tank in the middle of the store.